turcuciprian/myVimConfig/myCustomLuaConfig/README.md

 * e - jump to last character in word
 * w - jump to first character in word
 * b - jump to first character in word
+* c - change word (ex cw - will remove the text until the first character in the word
 * ciw'Ctrl+r"' - wrap a word in single quotes
+* <selection>c""(Esc) - wraps the whole selection in " "

  * vi{ - select everything between {} that I am in or on now